Pxtri2156/CS336_Final_Project/README.md

 **NOTE**: If you are using colab, make sure you add '!' before the command.
 ## Query image
+To query 1 or more image.
+You must run file **main.py**
+Argument:
+* option: query or eval.
+* input_path: the path folder of query image.
+* output_path: the path will save result query.
+* feature_path: the path of feature dataset.
+* feature_method: method feature extraction that you want to apply.
+* similarity_measure: method similarity measure that you want to apply.
 ```sh
 python main.py \\
 --option="query" \\